Categories

 • Now it’s time to take in some more history.
 Larimer Street between 14th and 15th is known as Larimer Square.
 The most striking feature of this area is the collection of beautifully restored historic 19th-century buildings that line either side of the street, which was saved from destruction in the 1960s thanks to the work of Denver developer and conservationist Dana Crawford.
 The historic block is currently owned by Asana Partners of North Carolina, and is in the midst of changes.

-• Art lovers will want to check out the Dairy Block‘s alleyway space (which is free, outdoors, and open to the public) that filled with glowing neon artwork, larger-than-life installations, and pieces by world-famous art collectives like The London Police that will set your Instagram feed ablaze.
+• Art lovers will want to check out the Dairy Block‘s alleyway space (which is free, outdoors, and open to the public) that filled with glowing neon artwork, larger-than-life installations like the “Milk Splash” that are made for those social media moments.

-• Also in the Dairy Block are a number of cute stores including Sarah O. (beautiful locally designed fine jewelry) as well as the Milk Market food market.
+• Also in the Dairy Block are a number of high-end stores in the Free Market including Sarah O. (beautiful locally designed fine jewelry).
+For a cool souvenier, you can pick up a punk rock-inspired, locally-designed tshirt from Abstract.
+If you are peckish, you can grab a bite from Milk Market food market.

 • End the day by walking through the beautifully restored Great Hall at Union Station, which saw a $11 million renovation in 2024, and taking a gander at the reinvigorated McGregor Square, where they often have (free) public events and activations.
 Milepost Zero Food Hall and a number of other large-scale restaurants are located in the complex if you don’t have time to venture further afield.